jeka-dev/jeka/README.md

     * Choose `org.jerkar.tool.Main` as Main class
 * Run it : It will launch a multi-project build.
 You will find result for the full distrib in *org.jerkar.distrib-all/build/output* directory

-Note that you can do the same using **Intellij** as Intellij module definitions (.iml) are stored in git.
-The `org.jerkar.distrib-all` contains the project definition (.idea folder).
+Note that you can do the same using **Intellij** as Intellij module definitions (.iml) are stored in git. `org.jerkar.distrib-all` contains the project definition (.idea folder).